 - Following the results of previous empirical studies on NPLs and their proven countercyclical nature, it can be expected that real GDP growth and employment will be negatively associated with NPLs.
 A growing economy increases borrowers' income and ability to repay debts and it generally increases overall financial stability. - An increase of NEER represents an appreciation of the domestic currency.
-Currency appreciation can weaken debt servicing capabilities of export oriented firms and thus increase the NPL ratio.
+Currency appreciation can weaken debt-servicing capabilities of export-oriented firms and thus increase the NPL ratio.
 However, it could also positively affect private debtors whose loans are denominated in foreign currency, reducing the NPL ratio.
 The sign of the relationship between NEER and the NPL ratio is thus indeterminate.
 However, it should be noted that the countries of the CEE regions are known for a large proportion of foreign currency loans. - The HICP gives comparable measures of inflation in the countries in the sample.
 The relationship between NPLs and inflation is ambiguous.
 Theoretically, inflation should reduce the real value of debt and hence make debt servicing easier.
-However, high inflation may pass through to nominal interest rates, reducing borrowers' loan-servicing capacity or it can negatively affect borrowers'

-real income when wages are sticky.
+However, high inflation may pass through to nominal interest rates, reducing borrowers' loan-servicing capacity or it can negatively affect borrowers' real income when wages are sticky.
+It is also necessary to emphasize the short run relationship between inflation and NPLs as well.
+If the income does not increase in line with inflation, a rise in inflation increases costs (for both households and corporates) and thus lowers the amount of available funds for debt repayment.
 Finally, price stability is generally considered a prerequisite for economic growth.
-Bearing in mind this background, the relationship between NPLs and inflation can be both positive or negative.
+Bearing in mind this background, the relationship between NPLs and inflation can be positive or negative.
 Rinaldi and Sanchis-Arellano (2006) find a positive relationship between the inflation rate and non-performing loans, while Shu (2002) reports a negative relation.

 - An increase in interest rates weakens borrowers' debt servicing capacity, more so if loan rates are variable.
 Therefore, NPL is expected to be positively related to interest rates. - In the case of share prices, the direct impact on NPLs in not obvious.
-Beck, Jakubik and Piloiu (2013) use this variable in their examination of NPL determinants, assuming that share prices are correlated with housing prices, on which there is not sufficient data.
+Beck, Jakubik and Piloiu (2013) use this variable in their examination of NPL determinants, assuming that share prices are correlated with housing prices, on which there are insufficient data.
 Empirical analysis should then reflect the notion that a drop in the value of collateral for housing loans could negatively affect the quality of consumer loans.
 At the same time, shares, while rarely used as collateral, might be correlated with other risky assets which serve as a collateral for loans. - NPLs should increase following rapid credit growth; therefore the increase of domestic loans should be associated with higher levels of NPLs.
-However, high loan levels could indicate high debt burdens, which make debtors more vulnerable to adverse shocks affecting their wealth or income, thereby raising the likelihood of running into debt servicing problems.
+However, high loan levels could indicate high debt burdens, which make debtors more vulnerable to adverse shocks affecting their wealth or income, thereby raising the likelihood of running into debt-servicing problems.

-3.3.
-STYLIZED FACTS
+3.3 STYLIZED FACTS